DynamoDB, without

 the baggage

 A local DynamoDB emulator backed by SQLite.
-Millisecond startup, 3 MB download, 100% conformance.
-No Docker, no JVM - just run it.
+Millisecond startup, a 3 MB download, no Docker and no JVM.
+Just run it.

-DynamoDB Local takes 3,718ms on CI.
+DynamoDB Local takes ~3,200ms on CI.
 Dynoxide is ready before your SDK has even connected.

 No Docker image, no JVM.
 Just a native binary that uses ~8 MB of RAM at idle.